EvanKawar/charcoal/README.md

 ## charcoal

 charcoal is a fast and efficient note-taking app.
-It uses markdown file formatting; a welcome guide is available upon download.
-Built using tauri and react, it supports latex via KateX, pasted images, enhanced multitasking, export notes to PDF, and custom themes, all while consuming less resources than your favorite Electron applications.
+It uses markdown file formatting; a welcome guide is pre-installed for those unfamiliar.
+Built using tauri and react, it supports latex via KateX, pasted images, enhanced multitasking, exporting notes to .PDF, and custom themes, all while consuming less resources than your favorite Electron applications.

 ## INSTALLATION